 Courtesy of CH Distillery

-Tasting room: CH is home to a full restaurant and bar, which means you can pair your beverage of choice with seasonal plates and classic bar snacks.
+Bar and restaurant: CH is home to a full bar and restaurant, Jinsei Motto, which means you can pair your beverage of choice with fresh sushi dishes.
 They also offer a full cocktail menu, featuring classic and creative options crafted with spirits and mixers made in-house.
-Make your reservation.

 Chicago Distilling Company